jmfranck/acert.github.io/Software_Packages.md

 ## OS Support:

 This table gives a quick reference for which software packages support which operating systems.
-If your operating system is supported, we strongly recommend that you install the software natively (note that instructions above are still being posted and may not be complete until June 5<sup>th</sup>).
+If your operating system is supported, we strongly recommend that you install the software natively (note that instructions above are still being posted and may not be complete until the evening of June 5<sup>th</sup>).
 If your operating system is not supported, you will need to run the software through the [VM]({{site.baseurl}}/VirtualBox.html).

 Software package | Windows Support | Linux Support | Mac Support | Runs without Matlab|